SOS-CER/labs/_10-lab/10-lab-facultydirectory.md

 ---
 title: CSC 217 Lab 10 - Iterators
 tags: [software engineering, software lifecycle, CS2, CSC 217, Lab10]
-description: CSC 217 Lab 10 - Implement and Test `FacultyDirectory`
+description: Implement and Test `FacultyDirectory`
 navigation: on
 pagegroup: 10-lab
 ---

-# CSC 217 Lab 10 Implement and Test `FacultyDirectory`
-{% include iconHeader.html type="implementation,unitTest" %}
 `FacultyDirectory` represents a list of `Faculty` in your system.
 Use `StudentDirectory` and `StudentDirectoryTest` as models for implementing `FacultyDirectory`.

+{% include iconHeader.html type="implementation,unitTest" %}

 ## Create `FacultyDirectoryTest`